 Instructions

-- In a pan over medium heat, sauté the crushed garlic and chopped onion until fragrant and golden brown.
+- In a pan over medium heat, sautรฉ the crushed garlic and chopped onion until fragrant and golden brown.2 tablespoon olive oil or cooking oil, 1 tablespoon crushed Garlic, ยฝ cup onion

 - Add the long beans and kabocha squash to the pan.
-Stir and cook for about 3-5 minutes until the vegetables are slightly tender.
+Stir and cook for about 3-5 minutes until the vegetables are slightly tender.12 pods strings of Long Beans, 2 cups Kabocha Squash

 - Pour in the coconut milk, and season with beef powder, salt, and pepper.
-Stir well to combine.
+Stir well to combine.14 oz Coconut Milk, 1 teaspoon beef powder, salt and pepper

 - Cover the pan and let the mixture simmer on low heat for approximately 10-15 minutes, or until the kabocha squash is fork-tender.